jamesdanielv/thermalcam/README.md

 i also have created drivers that support 128x160 displays. but i do not officially support them!

+if you want output in deg C then change #define temp_Fahrenheit false

 please read faqs and featureslist before emailing me. if you want a specific configuration look in thermalOldFiles archivese the links are included below for faqs, featureslist, thermalOldFiles: https://github.com/jamesdanielv/thermalcam/blob/updates-(possibly-unstable)/FAQS_frequentyAskedQuestions